 Conclusion

 People often wonder why so many around us live a life that is unfulfilled.
 As a parent, you are your child’s biggest influence.
-If you allow children to grow up with a fixed mindset you risk them growing up to become like many of those around us who are unfulfilled.
+If you allow children to grow up with a fixed mindset, you risk them growing up to become unfulfilled.
 Teaching your child to have a growth mindset is one of the best things you can do to equip your child for their most promising future.
+Do you model positive self-talk?

 Related Posts: